 - 1. Credits.
 Successful completion of all required coursework; minimum 48 credits total credits required. - 2.
 Grade point average.
 A minimum overall grade point average of 3.0. - 3.
 Timeline.
 The degree must be completed within seven years of matriculation.
 Degrees are awarded each semester, though formal commencement ceremonies, including the doctoral hooding ceremony, only occur in May.
 Students are eligible to participate in graduation activities only after they have completed all degree requirements, including a successful dissertation defense and have no financial obligations to the University. - 4.
 Doctoral Applied Practice Experience (DAPEx).
-Successfully complete all requirements for the DAPEx. - 5.
-Comprehensive examination.
-Students become eligible to sit for the comprehensive exam after all required coursework, (preferably including the 3 credits of methods coursework, but not required), has been completed.
+Successfully complete all requirements for the DAPEx.

+- 5. Comprehensive examination.
+Students become eligible to sit for the comprehensive exam after all required coursework, (preferably including the 6 credits of methods coursework, but not required), has been completed.
 Upon successful completion of the exam, students officially enter the doctoral candidacy phase of the program.
 The exam may be repeated, up to one time, upon approval. - 6.
 Proposal defense.
-Doctoral candidates prepare a written proposal with guidance from their dissertation advisor and committee.
+Doctoral candidates prepare a written proposal with guidance from their applied dissertation advisor and committee.
 Each DrPH candidate gives an oral presentation and defense to the committee who determines the student's readiness to commence the applied dissertation. - 7.
 Applied dissertation.
 The successful oral defense and submission of the applied dissertation is required. - 8.
 Professional Enhancement.
 All GWSPH students must complete a minimum of 8 hours of professional enhancement activities.
 This can be accomplished through participation in seminars, workshops, professional meetings and other appropriate functions.
-Documentation of attendance to the event should be submitted to the GWSPH Office of Student Records at gwsphrecords@gwu.edu. - 9.
+Documentation of attendance to the event should be submitted to the SPH Office of Student Records. - 9.
 Integrity Quiz & Plagiarism.
-In the first semester as a DrPH student, all students should review the George Washington University's Code of Academic Integrity, take the quiz and submit documentation to the GWSPH Office of Student Records at gwsphrecords@gwu.edu - 10.
+In the first semester as a DrPH student, all students should review the George Washington University's Code of Academic Integrity, take the quiz and submit documentation to the School of Public Health's Office of Student Records. - 10.
 CITI Training requirement.
 All students are required to complete training regarding human subject protection regulation and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-To fulfill this requirement, you must complete the Collaborative IRB Training Initiative (CITI) Course in The Protection of Human Research Subjects and then send to GWSPH Office of Student Records at gwsphrecords@gwu.edu.
-Please save this for future reference for your DAPEx and Applied Dissertation.
+To fulfill this requirement, you must complete the Collaborative IRB Training Initiative (CITI) Course in The Protection of Human Research Subjects.